TikoCisneros/TikoCisneros/README.md

-### Hi there 👋 I'm Luis A. Cisneros G, a equadorian developer who loves Javascript, Typescript and ReactJS.
+### Hi there 👋 I'm Luis A. Cisneros G., an Ecuadorian developer who loves Javascript, Typescript and ReactJS.
+In my free time I usually ride my bike, listen to techno music, visit new places and watch series or movies.

 <!--
 **TikoCisneros/TikoCisneros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.